Frequently asked questions

 • Your school could investigate work experience placements with a Land and Sea Ranger group.

-• Your school can partner with a Land and Sea Ranger group and a registered training organisation (RTO) to deliver a Certificate II in Conservation and Ecosystem Management (or similar), or a school-based traineeship, as part of the Vocational Education and Training in Schools program.
+• Partner with a Land and Sea Ranger group and a registered training organisation (RTO) to deliver a Certificate II in Conservation and Ecosystem Management (or similar), or a school-based traineeship, as part of the Vocational Education and Training in Schools program.

 • Students may be able to volunteer for a Land and Sea Ranger group, or local conservation organisation, or QPWS.